 Nui Bay – At the southern tip of the island, near the famous lighthouse you will find some hard coral and lots of fish.

 Koh Lanta Snorkelling Trips

-If you are planning to go snorkelling in Koh Lanta you will need to go on a boat excursion to find the very best and least spoilt snorkelling spots.
+If you are planning to go snorkeling in Koh Lanta you will need to go on a boat excursion to find the very best and least spoilt snorkelling spots.
 There are a few destinations that are popular and numerous companies that can arrange trips for you.

-Some for the trips are offered by diving companies so if you fancy it you could ditch the snorkel and have a go at diving.
+Some of the trips are offered by diving companies so if you fancy it you could ditch the snorkel and have a go at diving.
 Most of the dive companies on Koh Lanta offer internationally recognised PADI dive certification.
 You’ll need three or 4 days to complete the course before doing any open water dive tours.